css/csso/MANUAL.en.md

 * 2.1.5\.
 Removal of invalid elements
 * 2.1.6\.
 Minification of color properties
 * 2.1.7\.
 Minification of 0
 * 2.1.8\.
-Minification of margin and padding properties
+Minification of multi-line strings
 * 2.1.9\.
-Minification of multi-line strings
-* 2.1.10\.
 Minification of the font-weight property
 * 2.2\.
 Structural optimization
 * 2.2.1\.
 Merging blocks with identical selectors
 * 2.2.2\.
 Merging blocks with idential properties